 Spark NLP for Healthcare already has 100+ clinical named entity recognition (NER) models that can extract 400+ different entities from various taxonomies

 We introduce Spark NLP for Healthcare as the one-stop solution to address all these issues .
 Spark NLP already powers leading healthcare and pharmaceutical companies including Kaiser Permanente, McKesson, Merck, Mt Sinai, and Roche.
 Since Spark NLP can also be used offline and deployed in air-gapped networks, with no internet connection, the companies and healthcare facilities do not need to worry about exposing the protected health information (PHI).
-You can check this link for the sample case studies regarding each of these companies that are utilizing Spark NLP for Healthcare for their own workflows.
+You can check NLP case studies regarding each of these companies that are utilizing Spark NLP for Healthcare for their workflows.

 Spark NLP for Healthcare is built on a pipeline concept in which all the individual components can be stacked together to accomplish what you need to solve a certain problem in healthcare analytics.
 Since every component, parameter, and model in the library are precisely distilled and fine-tuned through the years of experience while working on large-scale Healthcare Data Science projects run by the magnificent team behind this library, it just works!